Martin Lesperance |

 I’m proud of the jobs I’ve had in the past.
 I met many wonderful people and learned a lot from every job.
 Also, working many different jobs has shown me how dangerous workplaces can be.

-While working in the National Parks as a laborer, I was able to train with the park rangers and wardens in mountain rescue.
+How I got interested in working in the Emergency Services While working in the National Parks as a laborer, I was able to train with the park rangers and wardens in mountain rescue.
 I was an avid mountain climber and skier back then.
 I helped the rangers deal with highway crashes and other emergencies.
 I liked the action and decided to finish my grade twelve (by correspondence) and go to college to take the paramedic program.

-People ask why I speak and write on injury prevention.
+Why I do What I DoPeople ask why I speak and write on injury prevention.
 Here’s why.

 When I first started in this field I wanted to be where the action was.
 I never wished that someone would be seriously injured, but if someone was going to be injured, I wanted to be there.
 I wanted the opportunity to test my skills.
 Throughout the years I’ve had more than enough opportunity to that.